 When we hear about bed bug infestations, we think about the common bed bug Cimex lectularius because this is the type we are familiar with.
 This pest lives in temperate climates and is found throughout the USA, Canada, the UK, Europe, and most other countries.

-This species of bed bug is well known to the pest control industry because of its resurgence due to insecticide resistance.
+This species of the bed bug is well known to the pest control industry because of its resurgence due to insecticide resistance.
 Another reason we are seeing an increase in infestations is that we now travel much more and unknowingly bring them home in our luggage.

 They are also often brought into our homes in used items of furniture where they will hide in tiny cracks and come out when they need to feed.